webplatform/docs/tutorials/mobile_viewport/index.md

 expect to scroll within a page instead scrolls within a narrow region of that page.

-'Note:' Screen layout should be driven entirely by CSS properties.
+'''Note:''' Screen layout should be driven entirely by CSS properties.
 HTML table elements should be used only for tabular data, and never to arrange elements on the screen.
 Likewise, do not use the deprecated
 '''frameset''' tag to define layouts that indirectly reference other